permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 use for reading and writing data.
 Emscripten provides a way to emulate this functionality.

-Starting from the basic hello emcc project created above, let us modify `main.c` to open a file and print some of its contents.
+Starting from the basic "hello emcc" project created above, let us modify `main.c` to open a file and print some of its contents.

 ```C